A hidden Epedimic

 Together we can make a difference

 If you’ve been injured by electricity from ECT, TMS, or an accident and want to participate in this vital research, sign up using the form below.
-We will let you know we will let you know when opportunites become available.
+We will let you know when opportunities become available.

 Thank you!